New Royal Mail stamps feature different looks of Prince Philip

-Britain's Royal Mail (RMG.L) invited orders on Thursday for four new stamps in memory of Prince Philip, the late husband of Queen Elizabeth, who died last month.
+(Reuters) - Britain’s Royal Mail invited orders on Thursday for four new stamps in memory of Prince Philip, the late husband of Queen Elizabeth, who died last month.

 The images show Philip at different ages wearing a suit, sporting a bowler hat, and dressed in naval uniform.